 And if that weren’t enough, building gestures into the heart of your design allows you to create more minimal interfaces.
 More gesture controls equal less button-bsaed commands, and less buttons means more room for you to create aesthetically pleasing apps with powerful user flows and strong information architecture.

 So what are you waiting for?
 Follow these 5 tips and design gesture-driven mobile apps that add value to the user experience.

-Prototype your interactive UI design now.
+Prototype your mobile UI design now.
 It’s free!

 Design clever shortcuts with Fluid Touch gestures

 Using fluid touch gestures – commands that allow the user to perform several actions sequentially without changing gesture – can help to reduce taps and simplify the user experience.
 We like Ralph Thomas‘s take on improving Google Inbox app as a way to understand the potential of fluid gestures: trying to circumvvent the pattern of tapping and reacting, tapping of reacting, Ralph designed a “more reactive Floating Action Button that understands a larger touch vocabulary”.
 In his example, users can select contacts with one fluid gesture, rather than tapping.
 Check out the video demo below to get an idea of how fluid touch gestures work.

 If you use On Tap gestures, make it easy